 What have we achieved so far?

-The South Australian Government has committed to the extension of the Domestic Violence Disclosure Scheme to the end of the 2019-20 financial year.
+The South Australian Government has committed $500,000 to the extension of the DVDS to the end of the 2020-21 financial year.

 What is next?

-The South Australian Government will continue to collect data and anecdotal evidence of the success of the trial to determine if the Domestic Violence Disclosure Scheme will become a permanent part of South Australia’s responses to domestic, family and sexual violence.
+The South Australian Government has ensured that the DVDS is now a permanent part of South Australia’s responses to domestic, family and sexual violence.

 What difference will we make?

-South Australia’s Domestic Violence Disclosure Scheme (DVDS) provides an avenue for a person who may be at risk of domestic violence to get information about their partner or former partner, to help make decisions about their safety and the future of the relationship.
+South Australia’s DVDS provides an avenue for a person who may be at risk of domestic violence to get information about their partner or former partner, to help make decisions about their safety and the future of the relationship.